Graph polynomials and link invariants as positive type functions on Thompson's group F: Abstract

 \section{Abstract}

-Using Jones correspondence between elements in the Thompson group $F$ and certain graphs/links we establish, for certain specializations of the variables, the positive definiteness of some familiar link invariants and graph polynomials, namely the Kauffman bracket, the number of $n-$colourings and the Tutte polynomial, when viewed as functions on $F$.
+In a recent paper Jones introduced a correspondence between elements of the Thompson group $F$ and certain graphs/links.
+It follows from his work that several polynomial invariants of links, such as the Kauffman bracket, can be reinterpreted as coefficients of certain unitary representations of $F$.
+We give a somewhat different and elementary proof of this fact for the Kauffman bracket evaluated at certain roots of unity by means of a statistical mechanics model interpretation.
+Moreover, by similar methods we show that, for some particular specializations of the variables, other familiar link invariants and graph polynomials, namely the number of $N$-colourings and the Tutte polynomial, can be viewed as positive definite functions on $F$.

 0.9cm {\bf MSC 2010}: 43A35, 57M27, 05C31.

 {\bf Keywords}: Thompson group, function of positive type, trees, knots, links, chromatic polynomial, Tutte polynomial, Rank polynomial, Kauffman bracket, link colourings, Fox colourings.